davycheng123/AmazonRainforestWithAI/README.md

 - You can change the Parameter for the Tree, Animal, and Human in the .csv File so that you can either include all or just the tree and the animal
 - The Result of the Tree will be showed in the /bin folder.
 - You will the a Tree.csv File there
+- You will have to first convert the output to Long and Lat Locations using the java-file in Resources/Scripts/src under the name "ConvertMap.java"
-- On the Kepler Site the Tree.csv File shall be added for the input.
+- On the Kepler Site the converted Tree.csv File shall be added for the input.
 - Set the long and lang param, to the x and y column.
 For proper visualization, set the colorization by the state of the tree.
 - With a filter set to the datetime you should see the Progress of the Tree growth throughout each Tick which is a Day in our Simulation